How are healthcare services in Costa Rica?

 When we asked expats and global nomads about the quality of medical care in Costa Rica, they replied...

 "Costa Rica has a comprehensive healthcare system that provides a wide range of services to its citizens and foreign residents.
 The public healthcare system is funded by the government and is available to all citizens and legal residents.
 The quality of public healthcare is generally good, with modern facilities and well-trained staff.
 Foreign residents have access to the public healthcare system, although they may need to pay a fee for some services.
 Expats in Costa Rica can use the public healthcare system, but they may need to pay a fee for some services.
-Expats can also opt for private healthcare, which is more expensive but offers more comprehensive coverage," explained one expat living in Costa Rica.
+Expats can also opt for private healthcare, which is more expensive but offers more comprehensive coverage," said another expat in Costa Rica.

 Please login to continue reading this article.